silicon-heaven/shv-doc/src/rpcmethods.md

 There are two types of the logins you can use.
 It can be either *plain* login or *sha1*.
 The difference is only the way you send the password in the message.
 The *plain* login just sends password as it is in *String*.
-The *sha1* login hashes the provided users password, adds the result as suffix to the nonce from `hello` and hashes the result again.
+The *sha1* login hashes the provided user's password, adds the result as suffix to the nonce from `hello` and hashes the result again.
 SHA1 hash is represented in HEX format.
 The complete password deduction is: `SHA1(nonce + SHA1(password))`.
 The SHA1 login is highly encouraged and plain login is highly discouraged, even the low end CPUs should be able to calculate SHA1 hash and thus perform the SHA1 login.
 The `"login"` *map* needs to contain these fields:

-* `"user"` with user name as *String*
+* `"user"` with username as *String*
 * `"password"` with either plain text password or SHA1 password (as described in the paragraph above) as *String*
-* `"type"` that identifies password format and thus it can have only one of these values:
+* `"type"` that identifies password format, and thus it can have only one of these values:
   * `"PLAIN"` for *plain* text password (discouraged use)
   * `"SHA1"` for SHA1 login

 The `"options"` needs to be a map of options for the broker.
 Broker will ignore any unknown options.
-A different broker implementations can support a different set of options but minimal needed supported options are these:
+A different broker implementations can support a different set of options, but minimal needed supported options are these:

 * `"device"` with *map* containing device specific options.
-At least these otions need to be supported:
+At least these options need to be supported:
   * `"deviceId"` with *String* value that identifies the device.
 This should be used by the broker to automatically assign mount point based on its internal rules.